Structuring and crafting an enterprise-wide, responsive design system for scalability and consistency across devices and products

 Here’s how we did it!

-A quick investigation into the current state of our design system showed us it wasn’t much of a system but more like 3 estranged siblings doing their own thing and living by their own rules.
+A quick investigation into the current state of our design system showed us it wasn’t much of a system at all but more like 3 estranged siblings doing their own thing and behaving by their own rules.

 A flow diagram that visualizes the separately made design systems, one for tablet, one for mobile, and one for web.
 Each had their own components and style guide.